iranzo/iranzo.github.io/content/2020-09-17-lego-t1-volskwagen-trailer.en.md

 - Add a replacement wheel
 - Expand the area for windows so that I can add more curtains
+- Add a kitchen clock and smoke extractor
 - Lift a bit the sink so that I could put the fold-able table there
 - Put a sliding roof that can help to cover the area over the door
 - Adding a rear bumper.

-The pics bellow show some of the evolution from the original model in Rebrickable to the changes I've incorporated, hope you enjoy them!
+The pics bellow show the evolution from the original model in Rebrickable to the changes I've incorporated, hope you enjoy them!

+I didn't have more pieces, but the sliding roof has a whole, so that I could replace the top area with the original 'elevating' roof, that will be reachable from the interior trough that hole

 <div class="elegant-gallery" itemscope itemtype="http://schema.org/ImageGallery">
 <figure itemprop="associatedMedia" itemscope itemtype="http://schema.org/ImageObject">